R-s-rawat/Social_media_app--chatting/temp.md

 # create components directory(mkdir)
 Have Layout (Header,Footer,index) for using the consistent layout within app.

-# nextJS -> About to perform a full refresh
-Error: ReferenceError: Frontend_root_dir is not defined

 Have Layout (Header,Footer,index) for using the same layout within app. (mkdir 'components' within frontend root dir).

 Within Layout comp, the header will have Responsive Navbar.